The Delaunay tessellation in hyperbolic space: Abstract

 \section{Abstract}

 The Delaunay tessellation of a locally finite subset of the hyperbolic space $\mathbb{H}^n$ is constructed via convex hulls in $\mathbb{R}^{n+1}$.
-Basic properties, including the empty circumspheres condition and geometric duality with the Voronoi tessellation, are proved and compared with those of the Euclidean version.
-Some pathological examples are considered.
-Passing to the lattice-invariant case, we describe an analog of the ``Epstein--Penner decomposition'' of a finite-volume hyperbolic manifold $M$.
+For finite and lattice-invariant sets it is proven to be a polyhedral decomposition, and versions (necessarily modified from the Euclidean setting) of the empty circumspheres condition and geometric duality with the Voronoi tessellation are proved.
+Some pathological examples of infinite, non lattice-invariant sets are exhibited.

-The Delaunay tessellation is a well known and widely used solution to the ``meshing problem'': to describe a procedure which, given a finite set $\cals\subset\mathbb{R}^n$, canonically produces a polyhedral decomposition of its convex hull $\mathrm{Hull}(\cals)$ that has vertex set $\cals$.
-The Delaunay tessellation is characterized by the \textit{empty circumspheres condition}: \\ \centerline{\parbox{445pt}{For each metric sphere $S$ that intersects $\cals$ and bounds an open ball disjoint from $\cals$, $\mathrm{Hull}(S\cap\cals)$ is a Delaunay cell.
-Each Delaunay cell $C$ has this form for some sphere $S$, called a \textit{circumsphere} of $C$.
-(If $C$ is $n$-dimensional then $S$ is uniquely determined.)}}